kwilkos/cxf/distribution/src/main/release/samples/jms_pubsub/README.txt

 javac, and java to build and run the demos, you must set the environment by running the script.

+This demo need to play with ActiveMQ 4.0.X, Before you run this Demo, please make sure you had installed the ActiveMQ 4.0.X and set ACTIVE_HOME enviroment variables.

+Befor you run this demo, please start up the JMS message broker first.

+From ActiveMQ 4.0.X insallation launch ActiveMQ JMS Broker in seperate window or in background using the commandline:

+For Unix:

+cd <activemq.home.dir>/bin
+activemq

+For Windows:
+cd <activemq.home.dir>\bin
+activemq.bat

+The location of <activemq.home.dir> depends on whether you have installed the binary or source release.

 Building and running the demo using ant